wdesilvestro/vc-simulator/README.md

 ## Getting started
-You can play around with the [VC Simulator]([streamlit-link]) directly in your browser, as it is deployed using Streamlit cloud.
+You can play around with the [VC Simulator][streamlit-link] directly in your browser, as it is deployed using Streamlit cloud.

 You're also welcome to fork this repository and tweak the underlying model, add graphs/indicators, etc.